 Supervised vs. unsupervised learning describes two main types of tasks within the field of machine learning.
 In supervised learning, the researcher teaches the algorithm the conclusions or predictions it should make.
 In Unsupervised Learning, the model has algorithms able to discover and then present inferences about data.
 There is no teacher or single correct answer.
 Thus the machine learns on itself.

-In machine learning, algorithms are trained according to the data available and the research question at hand.
-But if researchers fail to identify the objective of the machine learning algorithm, they will not be able to build an accurate model.
+Machine learning algorithms are trained according to the data available and the research question at hand.
+But, in any case, researchers who fail to identify the objective of the machine learning algorithm will not be able to build an accurate model.

 - Supervised learning – where the researcher teaches the algorithm the conclusions or predictions it should make.